Project-Reclass/toynet-react/README.md

 -------------------------------------------

 Because `toynet` uses multiple services, `docker-compose` was introduced to help start each services and connect them on local machines.
+Docker compose port maps each service running (e.g. frontend and backend).
+The frontend application when used in a docker container normally runs on port 80, however, docker-compose maps port 3000 of the local machine to port 80 on the container.
+For the backend, it normally exposes port 3000 on the container and port 3000 is also exposed on the local machine through port forwarding.

+backend -> 8000
+frontend -> 3000

 ## Running in Development